discos/srt-single-dish-tools/docs/scripts/cli.rst

     positional arguments:
       file                  Load intermediate scanset from this file

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --sample-config       Produce sample config file
       -c CONFIG, --config CONFIG
                             Config file
       --refilt              Re-run the scan filtering
-      --altaz               Do images in Az-El coordinates (deprecated in favor of --frame altaz)
-      --sub                 Subtract the baseline from single scans --interactive         Open the interactive display
+      --altaz               Do images in Az-El coordinates (deprecated in favor of --frame altaz) --sub                 Subtract the baseline from single scans --interactive         Open the interactive display
       --calibrate CALIBRATE